systane/courses/microservicesAmazon/README.md

 EC2 has a set o minor services like EBS, a storage solution for EC2.
 You can attach a pyshical SSD or HD to your EC2 instance and they're automatically replicated within its AZ, and you can also persist data after the instance is terminated.

+### VPC
+Virtual Private Cloud or VPC allows you to create your own private network in the cloud.
+A VPC is avaliable across all the AZ in the region and you can launch services inside it like an EC2.
+You can manage your vitual networking with IP address ranges, subnets, and so on.
+In A VPC we can define subnets and for this subnets we can define an ACL (Access Control List) which we can control the incoming/outgoing traffic to/from a given subnet with rules.

+### Lambda
+AWS Lambda provides you computing power without you worry about managing server.
+You pay only when and for how long your code executes.
+Lambda is event-driven, so you can run your code based on certain events happening like a file upload in S3 or a new record being inserted in a database like DynamoDB